+Rights

-The Committee on the Rights of all Migrant Workers and Members of their Families considers reports from states parties; convention envisages a petitions procedure that is not yet in force.
-The European Court of Human Rights • considers petitions from individuals in states parties to the European Convention.
-The Inter-American Court of Human Rights • considers cases referred to it by the Inter-American Commission or by states parties.
-The Inter-American Commission on Human Rights makes periodic visits to states parties; Considers some individual petitions from within states parties.
-The African Commission on Human and Peoples Rights • considers reports from states parties.
+- considers reports from states parties; - convention envisages a petitions procedure that is not yet in force. - considers petitions from individuals in states parties to the European Convention. - considers cases referred to it by the Inter-American Commission or by states parties. - makes periodic visits to states parties; - Considers some individual petitions from within states parties. - The African Commission considers reports from states parties.

 However, much of the protection activities undertaken in the international community may be classified as indirect protection.
-Among these are the creation of an international environment that is conducive to the realization of human rights; the elaboration of norms and standards; education, teaching, training, research, and the dissemination of information;24 and the provision of advisory services in human rights.
+Among these are the creation of an international environment that is conducive to the mation;24 and the provision of advisory services in human rights.